 Review the contents of your refrigerator; check the food that you already have and what you need to buy.
 Avoid throwing away leftover food by storing it in the freezer or trying to incorporate it with other meals such as soups or school lunches.

 To prevent fast spoilage, be sure to store food safely and properly.
 When having a meal outside, try sharing dishes as restaurant food can be served in large portions.

 Overconsumption is also a problem.
 Steer clear from food with high sugar and fat content and avoid processed food as much as possible.
 These types of food usually have low vitamin and mineral content.

 Consider the “food mile” of your food.
-Food miles refer to the distance that your food travelled from paddock to plate.
+Food miles refer to the distance that your food traveled from paddock to plate.

-The less food miles your food has travelled, the better it is for your health and the environment.
+The less food miles your food has traveled, the better it is for your health and the environment.

 To minimize your food miles, you can buy local products or grow your own fruits, vegetables, or even raise your own chickens.
 You should also use fresh ingredients in cooking and purchase fewer processed foods.

 Fish and other sustainable seafood can also be a healthy and very tasty meal however, future generations may not enjoy the variety that we are able to enjoy now.
 Legumes are not only healthy; they are also environmentally friendly.

 3. Go Organic